 ACT vs SAT: The Reading Section

-The ACT and SAT are both standardized tests commonly used by colleges and universities as part of the admissions process in the United States and Canada.
+The ACT and SAT are both standardized tests commonly used by colleges and universities as part of the admissions process in the US and Canada.
 While they share some similarities in their reading sections, there are also notable differences.
-Let’s explore both the similarities and differences in the reading sections of the ACT and SAT:
+Let’s explore both the similarities and differences in the reading sections of the SAT vs ACT:

 Similarities | Differences |